cockpit-project/cockpituous/metrics/README.md

 # Cockpit CI metrics

-Our CI system regularly [builds](https://github.com/cockpit-project/bots/blob/main/prometheus-stats) a [metrics file](https://prometheus.io/docs/instrumenting/exposition_formats/) which is stored on our log S3 bucket]: https://cockpit-logs.us-east-1.linodeobjects.com/prometheus
+Our CI system regularly [builds](https://github.com/cockpit-project/bots/blob/main/prometheus-stats) a [metrics file](https://prometheus.io/docs/instrumenting/exposition_formats/) which is stored on our [logs S3 bucket](https://cockpit-ci-logs.s3.us-east-1.amazonaws.com/prometheus).

 These kubernetes resources deploy [Prometheus](https://prometheus.io/) to regularly read these metrics and store them in a database, and [Grafana](https://grafana.com/) to visualize these metrics as graphs.